opendocsg/slw-judgments-backfill/2005_SGCA_55/report.md

 46     Having looked at the device, some may view the invention as a simple one but simplicity has

-never been a bar to inventiveness and it has been reiterated often enough that _ex post facto_ analysis can often be unfair to inventors (see, for instance, the decision of this court in _Peng Lian Trading Co v Contour Optik Inc_ [2003] 2 SLR 560 at [28]).
+never been a bar to inventiveness and it has been reiterated often enough that _ex post facto_ analysis can often be unfair to inventors (see, for instance, the decision of this court in _Peng Lian Trading Co v Contour Optik Inc_ <span class="citation">[2003] 2 SLR 560</span> at [28]).

 47     It is trite that the commercial success of a new product may be taken into account when considering its inventiveness.
 The ThumbDrive device was warmly welcomed when it was launched and its subsequent commercial success speaks volumes.
 Indeed, the number of clone storage devices following the introduction of the ThumbDrive device is rather telling.